 (i) are not vertebrate animals native to that area; and

-(ii) should, in the opinion of the Protection Board, be eradicated in that area;
+(ii) should, in the opinion of the Minister, be eradicated in that area;

-(c) category A3 in respect of an area if the keeping of those animals in that area should, in the opinion of the Protection Board, be prohibited;
+(c) category A3 in respect of an area if the keeping of those animals in that area should, in the opinion of the Minister, be prohibited;

-(d) category A4 in respect of an area if the introduction of those animals into that area should, in the opinion of the Protection Board, be subject to conditions and restrictions imposed by or under the regulations;
+(d) category A4 in respect of an area if the introduction of those animals into that area should, in the opinion of the Minister, be subject to conditions and restrictions imposed by or under the regulations;

-(e) category A5 in respect of an area if the numbers of those animals in that area should, in the opinion of the Protection Board, be reduced and kept under restriction;
+(e) category A5 in respect of an area if the numbers of those animals in that area should, in the opinion of the Minister, be reduced and kept under restriction;

-(f) category A6 in respect of an area if the keeping of those animals in that area should, in the opinion of the Protection Board, be subject to conditions and restrictions imposed by or under the regulations;
+(f) category A6 in respect of an area if the keeping of those animals in that area should, in the opinion of the Minister, be subject to conditions and restrictions imposed by or under the regulations;

-(g) category A7 in respect of an area if those animals are native to that area and are animals for which a management programme should, in the opinion of the Protection Board, be approved and published by the Protection Board and implemented in and in relation to that area.
+(g) category A7 in respect of an area if those animals are native to that area and are animals for which a management programme should, in the opinion of the Minister, be approved and published by the Minister and implemented in and in relation to that area.

 (5) In subsections (3) and (4) area means the whole of the State or a part of the State.

 [Section 36 amended by No. 31 of 1983 s.
 3; No. 14 of 1996 s.
-4.]
+4; No. 46 of 2010 s.
+55(1).]

-37. Annual list of declared animals and plants
+37. List of declared animals and plants

+The Director General must —

-At least once in every calendar year the Protection Board shall publish a list in the Gazette setting out every class of plants or animals that is for the time being the subject of a declaration made under section 35 together with the matters specified pursuant to subsection (2) of that section in relation to each such class.
+(a) maintain, on or accessible through the department’s website, a publicly accessible list setting out —

+(i) every class of plants or animals that is for the time being the subject of a declaration made under section 35; and

+(ii) the matters for the time being specified under section 35(2) in relation to each class referred to in subparagraph (i);

+and

+(b) make copies of the list available to the public for inspection at the head office and regional offices of the department during business hours.

+[Section 37 inserted by No. 46 of 2010 s.
+12.]

 Part V — Control of declared plants and declared animals

 Division 1 — Interpretation